 The Center for Excellence in the Neurosciences aims to foster creativity and collaboration among people who have a passion for understanding the complexities of the nervous system and applying this knowledge to improve human health, productivity and quality of life.

-Lara Carlson, Ph.D., FACSM, CSCS, associate professor in the Westbrook College of Health Professions and the Center for Excellence in the Neurosciences, recently presented her...
+Michael Burman, Ph.D., associate professor in the Department of Psychology and in the Center for Excellence in the Neurosciences, was interviewed by the Courier for...

 Seminar Center for Excellence in the Neurosciences Seminar Series